lxmn3kmr/pyjamah/EmbeddedSummary/Arm_CPU.md

   CPU will have buses.
 Ex: 2 pairs of buses.
      Bus is just a set of wires.
      Instruction Bus - contains adress link where to fetch instructions from and Bus to fetch, Address Bus - contains adress link where to fetch data from and Bus to fetch.
+     Data Bus - Rd/Wr Bus.
   CPU have Interrupts - External to CPU.
 Exception is internal eg: when address is invalid.